syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ## Event

-The `ZoomLevelChanging` event triggers when zoom level changed.
+The `ZoomLevelChanging` event triggers when the zoom level is changed.
 Following arguments can be get from the ZoomLevelChanging event .

 * `Cancel` : Used to cancel the zooming.
 * `PreviousLevel` : Returns the previous level after the zooming.